RubyCocoa: History

+Functionality

 RubyCocoa is sometimes interpreted as a set of bindings to the Cocoa frameworks, which is false.
 RubyCocoa is a real bridge between the Objective-C and Ruby programming languages.

 Lazy class import

 RubyCocoa will import the Objective-C classes into the Ruby world on demand.
 For example, when you access OSX::NSTableView for the very first time in your code, RubyCocoa will retrieve all the necessary information regarding this class from the Objective-C runtime and create a Ruby class of the same name that will act as a proxy.
 It will also import in the same way all the inherited classes.

 Forwarding messages

-As stated earlier, RubyCocoa creates special proxy objects.
-Every time you send a Ruby message to a proxy object, RubyCocoa will try to forward it to the embedded Objective-C instance, by translating the message name to an Objective-C selector and asking the Objective-C runtime to forward it.
+Every time the user sends a Ruby message to a proxy object, RubyCocoa will try to forward it to the embedded Objective-C instance, by translating the message name to an Objective-C selector and asking the Objective-C runtime to forward it.

 If an exception is raised from the Objective-C world, RubyCocoa will convert it to a Ruby exception and forward it to you.

 RubyCocoa uses the libffi library to call the Objective-C methods implementations.